Wisconsin Youth Symphony Orchestras: Rehearsal space

-WYSO's Concert Orchestra rehearses in the new WYSO Center for Music in February of 2024.
+WYSO's Concert Orchestra rehearses in the new WYSO Center for Music in February 2024.

-The WYSO orchestras originally rehearsed in a large space in the University of Wisconsin–Madison's humanities building.
+The WYSO orchestras originally rehearsed in a large space in the University of Wisconsin–Madison's George L. Mosse Humanities Building.
 However, in 2019, the university could no longer support WYSO's rehearsals in that location.
 The orchestra planned for rehearsals would to be held at McFarland High School going forward, but the COVID-19 pandemic and school closures made this impossible.

-Between 2020 and 2024, WYSO groups rehearsed in a variety of locations, including the Madison Country Day School cafeteria, classrooms, and under an outdoor tent.
+Between 2020 and 2024, WYSO ensembles rehearsed in a variety of locations, including the Madison Country Day School cafeteria, classrooms, and under an outdoor tent.
 In 2021, the organization began plans for a new WYSO building on East Washington Avenue, near the location of Madison's Youth Arts building.
-In late 2021, a plan for the building was released, featuring a curvy design inspired by the shape of a sideways-laying cello.
+In late 2021, a plan for the building was released, featuring a glass design inspired by the shape of a sideways-laying cello.

-By mid-January 2024, the new WYSO Center for Music opened and all of WYSO's ensembles moved in.
+By January 2024, the new WYSO Center for Music opened and all of WYSO's ensembles moved in.
 The 40,085 square foot building includes three orchestra rehearsal halls, eight studios, nine individual instrument practice rooms, office space, a music library, as well as a lobby and meeting spaces.